hanen1v/2025_GP_G22/README.md

 ## Introduction
 Mujeer is an Arabic Android application for legal consultations in Saudi Arabia.
 The app simplifies access to lawyers licensed by the Saudi Ministry of Justice and features a smart recommendation system to suggest the most suitable lawyer.
-It also provides **AI-powered legal contract drafting** with the option for final review by a licensed attorney.
+It also provides **AI-powered legal contract drafting** with the option for final review by a licensed lawyer.
 Mujeer supports Saudi Arabia's digital-justice goals by implementing a **manual verification process** for lawyer licenses and displaying an official **"Verified" badge** for every approved lawyer, enhancing user trust and security.

 ---